Genocide in Twentieth-Century History: The Power and the Problems of an Interpretive, Ethical-Political, and Legal Concept

 Presenters came from Canada, the United States, Australia, Israel, Italy, Norway, Switzerland, and the United Kingdom.
 Among them were specialists from the Center for the Study of the Holocaust and Religious Minorities (Oslo), University of Calgary, Leibniz Institute for Jewish History and Culture, University of Michigan, University of Leicester, University of Nevada, University of Wisconsin, Australian National University, University of Bern, Harvard University and University of Wollongong.

 Also in attendance were 20 early career scholars who received support from HREC to offset the cost of attendance.
 They came from the University of Alberta, Northeastern University, University of Notre Dame, University of Southern California, State University of New York at Binghamton, George Mason University, Stockton University, University of Michigan and Presidency University in Kolkata, India.
 The more than 40 attendees received four HREC publications related to the Holodomor.

 HREC is preparing papers based on the conference presentations for publication.

 “We’re pleased that the conference succeeded in establishing the importance of analyzing the strengths and weaknesses of the genocide concept and that the published proceedings will constitute a valuable work,” said Professor Graziosi.

-The event was an opportunity for academics at the start of their careers to reflect on how the conference themes relate to their own research interests, and for HREC to share information on
+A workshop was also held for the 20 early career scholars at St. Vladimir Institute.
+The event was an opportunity for academics at the start of their careers to discuss how the conference themes relate to their own research interests, and for HREC to share information on its own research projects.

-Conference organizers included the University of Toronto’s Petro Jacyk Program for the Study of Ukraine at the Centre for European, Russian, and Eurasian Studies, Munk School of Global Affairs and Public Policy; the Anne Tanenbaum Centre for Jewish Studies; and the Chair of Ukrainian Studies.
+Petro Jacyk Program for the Study of Ukraine, Centre for European, Russian, and Eurasian Studies, Munk School of Global Affairs and Public Policy, University of Toronto